Augustine Aniebo

+His daughter is the molecular geneticist and public health scholar Ify Aniebo.

 Borno State Administrator

 In May 1997, Nigerian security agents, working with Islamic leaders stormed a Christian church in Maiduguri, Borno State and ejected the pastor and church members.
 The church leaders appealed to Aniebo to act quickly to avoid a religious crisis.

 In 1998, he said that the Borno State task force against smuggling had been strengthened to reduce cross-border smuggling of petroleum products to neighboring countries.

 Kogi State Administrator

-Appointed administrator of Kogi State in August 1998, Aniebo left office on 29 May 1999 and handed over to the new civillian government led by Olusegun Obasanjo.
+Appointed administrator of Kogi State in August 1998, Aniebo left office on 29 May 1999 and handed over to the new civilian government led by Olusegun Obasanjo.

+He developed Aniebo Quarters- a prominent residential housing estate in Lokoja, Kogi State, established during the military administration of General Augustine Aniebo.
+Located near the Ajaokuta-Ganaja Road and Gadumo areas, it primarily accommodates civil servants and is a major landmark within the state capital.The estate is situated in a growing, fast-developing corridor.